benstratton6/quantumResources/MathNotes/mathematicalNotes1_preorder.md

 2. $a \leq b$ and $b \leq c$ implies $a \leq c$ where $a,b,c~\in~S$.
     - Transitivity

+### Partial-order Conditions

-The relation sets a partial order on the set $S$ if both 1 and 2 are met and
+The relation sets a partial order on the set $S$ if both 1 and 2 from the pre-order conditions are met and

 3. $a \leq b$ and $b \leq a$ implies $a=b$
     - Antisymmetry